LinghaoChan/UniMoCap/README.md

 # ❓ What is UniMoCap?

-In this repository, we unify the AMASS-based text2motion datatsets (HumanML3D, BABEL, and KIT-ML).
+UniMoCap is a community implementation to unify the text-motion mocap datasets.
+In this repository, we unify the AMASS-based text-motion datatsets (HumanML3D, BABEL, and KIT-ML).
 We support to process the AMASS data to both :

 - [x] body-only H3D-format (263-dim, 24 joints)
 - [x] whole-body SMPL-X-format (SMPL-X parameters).